8 Foods High in Iodine

 If you’re looking for more information on healthy lifestyle habits to improve your overall well-being, LifeMD has you covered.

-With LifeMD, you can connect with a licensed healthcare provider from the comfort of your home within an hour.
+With LifeMD, you can connect with a licensed healthcare provider from the comfort of your home within an hour to determine if you are getting enough iodine through your diet.
+You can also meet with a licensed healthcare provider to assess thyroid function.
 If appropriate, your provider may prescribe a medication and send it directly to your local pharmacy.

 For even more flexibility, a LifeMD+ membership gives you 24/7 access to care, same-day prescription refills, exclusive wellness perks, and easy access to lab testing — all designed to make managing your health simple and stress-free.